briot/gnatbdd/docs/features.rst

 The syntax of the features file is based on the one from Cucumber, which is a BDD standard tool in the Ruby world.
-The grammar and syntax in those files is voluntarily information, since they are meant to be editable and readable by people other than software developers.
+The grammar and syntax in those files is voluntarily informal, since they are meant to be editable and readable by people other than software developers.

 As a result, this documentation is mostly based on examples.
 Let's start